BenchBadr/benchbadr.com/client/src/ctx/data/markdown/maths/suites/td/TD 1.md

     - Puisque $a\sub\R, \sup(A)$ et $\inf(A)$ existent.
     - De plus, $\frac{2}{3}=\frac{5-1}{5+1}\in A \Rightarrow \frac{2}{3}=p.p.e(A)=\inf(A)$

+> [!tips]
-{tips}[/Quand il y a un ppe, c'est la borne inférieure. « Il suffit que » c'est le donc à l'envers./]
+> Quand il y a un ppe, c'est la borne inférieure. « Il suffit que » c'est le donc à l'envers.

 - Montrons que $1=\sup(A)$
     - On a $1$ majorant de $A$.